Minimax Linear Regulator Problems for Positive Systems: Example: Water-flow Network

-Now, consider $\zeta_v=3$.
-In the presence of a disturbance with this scaling factor, the Perron-Frobenius eigenvalue shifts to approximately $\lambda_p\approx 0.19$ causing the system dynamics to become unstable.
-In Figure~\ref{finitefig1}, the optimal cost evolution shows that, despite disturbances causing an increase in the cost and making the system unstable, the controller derived from our minimax framework successfully stabilizes and reduces the cost to the level observed in the absence of disturbances.
-This demonstrates the controller’s effectiveness in counteracting the destabilizing effects of disturbances, allowing the system to maintain performance comparable to the disturbance-free scenario.
-Figure~\ref{finitefig2} complements this by showing the state trajectories for the open-loop system in the absence of disturbances, the open-loop system with disturbances, and the closed-loop system with control.
+In Figure~\ref{finitefig1}, the optimal cost evolution shows that, despite the optimal disturbances causing an increase in the cost, the controller derived from our minimax framework successfully reduces the cost to the level observed in the absence of disturbances.
+This demonstrates that, under pertinent assumptions and proper tuning of the different optimization variables, the controller’s effectiveness allows the system to maintain performance comparable to the disturbance-free scenario.
+It is noted that $-\delta + H\T p(t) < 0$ for all $t$, and therefore the worst-case disturbance is given by $v^* = -Gx$.
+Closing the disturbance loop gives the dynamics $\dot x = (A-HG)x + Bu$, which is Metzler by \eqref{ass1_ex} and does not destabilize the system dynamics.

+Conversely, Figure~\ref{finitefig2} demonstrates that the controller not only counteracts the increase of the optimal cost introduced by the optimal disturbance policy, and also compensates for the overestimated disturbance contribution in the system dynamics, given by $\tilde A=A+|H|G$.
+This contribution, while not realized by the optimizing disturbance, represents an upper-bound direction that drives the open-loop system unstable, with $\lambda_p\approx 0.19$.
+The figure illustrates that the same minimax controller is able to stabilize the system even in this scenario, which demonstrates its robustness.

 Finally, Figure~\ref{inffig} illustrates the behavior of the total optimal cost when $T \rightarrow \infty$ and as the network size increases.
 As the number of nodes grows, the cost in the presence of disturbances rises significantly, indicating how disturbances escalate the cost in larger networks.
-In contrast, when the controller derived from the minimax framework is introduced, it effectively stabilizes the system and significantly reduces the cost.
+In contrast, when the controller derived from the minimax framework is introduced, it significantly reduces again the cost.